4 useful tips on starting your business with no money or capital

 But you don’t always need capital to build and register a business you’re proud of.
 In fact, it’s possible to get started and acquire your first customers before you even build a product.

 In this useful four-step guide, you’ll learn exactly how to do this.
-From finding an idea to taking it to market, we’ll explore the steps to building a business without needing any capital.
+From finding an idea to taking it to market, we’ll explore the steps to building a business without needing any money or capital.

 Table of contents